fishseabowl/examples/docs/blockchain interface.md

       ````
       pyrsia add_authorized_node -PeerID -PubKey
       ````
-    2. The authorization module receives the cli command add_authorized_node
+    2. The authorized module receives the cli command add_authorized_node
-    3. The authorization module verifies the new authorized node information and adds the Signature with its own Privkey to create the payload, and calls the *add_authorized_node* method in the blockchain module
+    3. The authorized module verifies the new authorized node information and adds the Signature with its own Privkey to create the payload, and calls the *add_authorized_node* method in the blockchain module
     4. The blockchain module receives the call, builds the block and communicates with other authorized nodes, reaches a consensus and commits the block
     5. Blockchain module broadcast event *add_block*